ThatOneWanderingWeirdo/ThatOneWanderingWeirdo.github.io/about.md

 Hello!

-My name is Keyle Barnes!
+My name is Tobias!
 I am currently a Computer Science student with a focus in UX and UI design!
 I use They/Them/Theirs.
 This site was created as part of Out in Tech Internship Program [My CV](/cv).

 Currently I am studying at the University of Colorado Colorado Springs, for a Computer Science Major and a minor in UI/UX Experience.
 I have a unique skill set as my background is Cybersecurity, some Digital Design, Customer Service, and a focus in Accessibility.